Diabetes Alert Day - March 23, 2021

 It is important to understand the risk factors for developing type 2 diabetes early on.
 Diabetes is such a prevalent disease within the United States and is continuing to become increasingly more common in other parts of the developing world.
 Acting sooner to detect and prevent this devastating disease can save the lives of family and friends.

-How can N4L meal plans and nutrition counseling services help in diabetes prevention and care?
+How can N4L custom meal plans and nutrition counseling services help in diabetes prevention and care?

-The meals designed at N4L provide balanced, ready-to-eat, pre-portioned servings that meet your caloric and macronutrient needs.
+The custom meal plans designed at N4L provide balanced, ready-to-eat, pre-portioned servings that meet your caloric and macronutrient needs.
 Additionally, N4L offers personalized dietetic counseling services with our lifestyle programs.
 The N4L Dietitians can provide specific techniques and nutrition recommendations to help lower your risk or complications of type 2 diabetes.

 How do N4L meals align with the ADA standards for meals?